camposvinicius/aws-etl/README.md

   - Simple query with function with python operator to check table existence and print.

 - 11 - TASK DUMMY -> LITTLE STOP

 - 12 - Delete the Buckets **(LANDING_BUCKET_ZONE, PROCESSING_BUCKET_ZONE, CURATED_BUCKET_ZONE)**.

 - 13 - With BashOperator, through a post request in my workflow of manual destruction of my repository, I destroy all the resources that were built.

 - 14 - Python sensor written in a function that keeps nudging and monitoring the successful execution of the workflow and the actual destruction of resources.

+- 15 - PLUS: In the DAG's default_args, if it fails, the `on_failure_callback` function will inform the emails included in the SNS topic.

 [DAG](k8s/dags/etl_aws_vini.py)